What is Notary? Meaning, Importance, and FAQs

 According to the Notaries Act, 1952, a person must:

-• Be a practicing advocate for at least 10 years.
+• Be a practising advocate for at least 10 years.

 • Apply to the Central or State Government.